 Timeline for Search:

-We will be collecting resumes during the month of April, beginning the interview process in late April, and ideally, we would like to have our new youth pastor in place by the beginning of June in order to aid in the transition process.
+We will be collecting resumes during the month of June, beginning the interview process in late June, and ideally, we would like to have our new youth pastor in place by the start of the upcoming school year.

 Grenada Community Berean Church is the only church in the small community of Grenada, CA (population of 250).
 Our church is a blend of people from the community and those who travel from surrounding towns.
 We are a rural church in a conservative area of